bentormey/bitcoin/metcalfe.md

 What's more, it can't _just_ be security and connectedness that make Bitcoin worth something, because Signal has both of those features.
 The decentralisation and proof-of-work are vital components too.
 You can't use Signal to maintain a consistent, distributed ledger.

-##### Everything is energy

-Energy is difficult to store, when you generate it you need to _do_ something with it, like turning a light on, charging your Tesla, or powering a Bitcoin node.

-In the same way that gold represents energy expended in the form of discovery, extraction, and processing, Bitcoin represents energy converted to hashes.

-TBC

-_Dr.
-Chris Dark podcast reference..._
+What about Bitcoin as money?

 ##### Money: the good, the bad, and the "hard"

-The concept of "hardness" of money continues to baffle me.
+I don't think Bitcoin is valuable because it's "hard money" and the concept of "hardness" of money continues to baffle me.
 Here's a great example:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My theory of why hard money lowers time preference in a tweet:<br><br>The harder the money, the more likely it is to hold value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.</p>&mdash; Saifedean.com (@saifedean) <a href="https://twitter.com/saifedean/status/1342913179098243073?ref_src=twsrc%5Etfw">December 26, 2020</a></blockquote>